Covariant Symanzik identities: Vector bundles

 \begin{definition} Let $\G$ be a weighted graph with a well.
 Let $\F$ be a vector bundle over $\G$.
-Let $h$ be a connection on $\F$.
-The $h$-Laplacian, or simply Laplacian, on $\Omega^{0}(\V,\F)$ is the linear mapping
+Let~$h$ be a connection on $\F$.
+The $h$-Laplacian, or simply Laplacian, is defined on $\Omega^{0}(\V\setminus \W,\F)$ as the linear mapping

 \end{definition}